Filter Options

 Are gorilla sightings guaranteed on a Bwindi gorilla trekking tour?

 “Gorillas move freely through their territory and it can sometimes be tricky to find them.
 In the briefing given to you by the head ranger before you start any Bwindi gorilla trekking tour, you are rightly warned that sightings are not guaranteed.
-However, in recent years the success rate has been 100%, so you can assume you will get to see the gorillas.
+However, in recent years the success rate has been as good as 100%, so you can assume you will get to see the gorillas.
 The only reason some people don’t succeed is if they are not physically up to it and decide to turn back.
 However, most people who are reasonably fit will make it.
 The guides and porters will make every effort to get you there and some people are literally pulled and pushed up the mountain slopes.
 To increase your chances, come well prepared with a walking stick, drinking water, a rain jacket and some snacks.
 It is also important to wear good hiking shoes.”

 7